dofumo/Eri-Exam-Cheater/README.md

 # Eri Online Test Cheating Extension

-A lightweight Chrome extension that injects Gemini directly into your active browser tab, allowing you to use AI during online tests without triggering tab-switching or window-leaving detection.
+A Chrome extension that injects Gemini directly into your active tab.
+Built to bypass online test monitoring software that flags tab-switching or window-leaving.

-Many online test platforms monitor your browser activity and flag you if you switch tabs or open new windows.
-Eri solves this by keeping the AI interface directly on top of the page you are currently viewing.

-## ✨ Key Features: Screen OCR & In-Page Injection
-These two core features are designed specifically to bypass common anti-cheat mechanisms:
+Press `Ctrl + Shift + U` to open the AI interface directly over your current page.

+**Key Features**
-* **Zero Tab Switching:** The AI interface is injected directly into the current webpage.
-You can chat with Gemini without ever leaving the test page or triggering a warning.
+* **Zero Tab-Switching:** Use Gemini without leaving the monitored test page.
-* **Screen OCR:** Many platforms disable text selection.
-Eri lets you select an area of your screen to instantly extract text from images, locked PDFs, or unselectable questions.

-## 🚀 Additional Features
+* **Screen OCR:** Capture unselectable text, locked PDFs, or images directly from the screen.
-* **Highlight Import:** Select standard text on the page and send it directly to Gemini.
+* **Highlight & Send:** Select any readable text and instantly send it to the AI.
-* **Smart Prompts:** Built-in templates optimized for short answers, code-only responses, and multiple-choice questions.
-* **Bring Your Own Key:** Enter your own Gemini API key and select your preferred model.
-(Your key and settings are stored locally and securely in your browser).
+* **Local Storage:** Bring your own Gemini API key and choose your model.
+Data is stored locally in your browser.
-* **One-Click Copy:** Instantly copy both the original question and Gemini's response to your clipboard.

-## 🛠️ Installation
+**Installation & Setup**

-1. Download this repository by clicking **Code → Download ZIP**.
+1. Download this repo as a ZIP and extract it.
-2. Extract the downloaded ZIP file to a folder on your computer.
+2. Go to `chrome://extensions/` in your browser.
-3. Open Chrome and navigate to `chrome://extensions/`.
-4. Toggle **Developer mode** ON in the top-right corner.
+3. Turn on **Developer mode** (top right).
-5. Click **Load unpacked** in the top-left menu.
+4. Click **Load unpacked** and select the folder containing `manifest.json`.
-6. Select the extracted folder *(Make sure you select the folder containing the `manifest.json` file, not the ZIP itself)*.

-## ⚙️ Setup & Usage
-1. Open the extension from your Chrome toolbar and enter your Gemini API key.
+5. Open the extension from your toolbar to enter your API key.
-2. Select the Gemini model you want to use.
-3. **During a test:** Highlight a question or use the OCR capture tool, send it to Gemini, and receive your answer without ever leaving the active tab.
+6. Press `Ctrl + Shift + U` on any webpage to open the interface.